 The formula doesn’t sound like it would translate in advertising terms, but many are already signalling it as the future hub of influencers.
-We’ve seen people assemble brands with much less, so who knows what they can do with these added tools?
+We’ve seen people assemble brands with much less, so who knows what they can do with these added social marketing tools?

 The question now is, how will TikTok innovate and improve to differentiate itself from just being another Vine or Musical.ly?

 There are two other parallels we can examine in the industry; YouTube, and Instagram.
-Both offer video sharing in some capacity, though there is a much greater emphasis on this in YouTube’s operating model, and they have proven immensely influential in digital marketing.
+Both offer video sharing in some capacity, though there is a much greater emphasis on this in YouTube’s operating model, and they have proven immensely influential in digital and social marketing.

 The monetisation models are starkly different – so too the way their users interact with the apps – but they are two sides of the same coin.
 Either could serve as a template for TikTok.

 YouTube: The Original, But is it The Best?

 Let’s start with the oldest, YouTube.
 It is the forefather of services like TikTok and was one of the first content-sharing sites to hit the mainstream.

 While there are obviously social elements to YouTube, there is a marked difference between it, Instagram, and TikTok.
 Now the second biggest search engine, just behind Google, YouTube offers a wealth of SEO and content opportunities.

 From a social media perspective, it is less focused on individual users than its competitors, and more on fostering communities based around popular channels.

 While anyone can upload videos onto the site, only a small percentage is seen by a mass audience, particularly if they are not properly tagged and optimised.
 This may not be a priority for the average user, but it’s crucial in bringing content the exposure it needs.